hypriot/blog/content/post/cloud-init-cloud-on-hypriot-x64.md

 #### Resize File System

-This is something that had plagued RPI users for years, finally at some point the foundation images included this on first boot, but the wonderful thing about `cloud-init` is it already had this built in.
+This is something that had plagued RPi users for years, finally at some point the foundation images included this on first boot, but the wonderful thing about `cloud-init` is it already had this built in.
 You "really" don't need these settings in the file, I put these here to show that this is just built in functionality for `cloud-init`.

 ```yaml
 resize_rootfs: true